rsandraunni/diabetes_prediction/README.md

 Precision
 Recall
 Take user input and predict diabetes status

-🧠 Machine Learning Model
+🧠Machine Learning Model

 Algorithm: Support Vector Machine (SVM)
-Kernel used: Polynomial (can be changed to RBF for better performance) 📈 Model Evaluation
+Kernel used: Polynomial (can be changed to RBF for better performance)

+📈Model Evaluation

 The model is evaluated using:
 Training Accuracy
 Testing Accuracy
 Precision
 Recall

-🖥️ How to Run
+🖥️How to Run

 Step 1: Clone the repository
 git clone <your-repo-link>